Observing Fine-Grained Changes in Jupyter Notebooks During Development Time

 To understand the evolution of the notebooks in the context of the data science workflow, we annotated our data with labels of various data science steps.
 To generate the labels, we use the characterization of data science steps in computational notebooks provided by Ramasamy et al.~\cite{ramasamy2023workflow}.
 A complete list of data science steps, their definitions, and their amount in our data can be found in Table~\ref{tab:data-science-step-distribution}.

-To identify the data science step for each of the logged cells in our data, firstly, we used a multi-label classifier model trained on the complete \texttt{DASWOW} dataset provided by the original authors of the paper~\cite{ramasamy2023workflow}.
-Originally, the model was designed to analyze standalone notebooks and work in a multi-label setup, which made it harder to use in our case, since it complicates the analysis of transitions.
-To combat this, we improved the architecture of the model and adapted it to apply it to our format of logs.
+To identify the data science step for each logged cell in our data, we developed a single-label classifier based on the DASWOW dataset~\cite{ramasamy2023workflow}.
+Originally, the DASWOW model was designed to analyze standalone notebooks in a multi-label setup, which made it more challenging to use in our case, as it complicates the analysis of transitions between distinct data science steps.
+To address this limitation, we made several key architectural modifications.
+First, we converted the multi-label classification problem into a single-label classification task by training only on the \textit{primary\_label} from DASWOW, ensuring each cell receives exactly one data science step label.
+Second, we replaced the original feature extraction approach with pre-trained CodeBERT embeddings~\cite{feng2020codebert}, which provide robust semantic representations of code.
+Third, we employed CatBoost~\cite{prokhorenkova2018catboost} as the classification algorithm instead of the original architecture, which provided better performance and more reliable predictions without requiring a certainty threshold that would leave some cells unlabeled.

-We used CatBoost~\cite{prokhorenkova2018catboost} as the base model for prediction, and after training on the DASWOW dataset, we achieved an F1 score of 0.721 on the test set, slightly better than the model proposed in the original work, which had an F1 score of 0.7.
-However, unlike the original model, which employed a certainty threshold and thus could not label all examples, our model can do this.
-Additionally, our model, unlike the original, was trained to predict only one label, which makes it more reliable to use in the analysis of transitions.
+We trained the CatBoost classifier with 400 iterations, a learning rate of 0.2, and weighted F1 score as the evaluation metric, similar to the original paper.
+The model was validated using 5-fold stratified cross-validation on the DASWOW training set, achieving a cross-validated F1 score of 0.71±0.02.
+On the DASWOW test set, we achieved an F1 score of 0.721, even slightly higher than the original model's F1 score of 0.716.
+Importantly, unlike the original model, which employed a certainty threshold and could not label all examples, our model can classify every cell with a single label, making it more suitable for transition analysis.